WallarooLabs/wally/orchestration/terraform/README.md

 * Run terraform plan/apply/destroy command
 * Release lock from simpledb if it is held by the current user (throw error otherwise)

-NOTE: The `Makefile` uses a password file for Ansible Vault when configuring the cluster.
-The default password file is `~/.ansible_vault_pass.txt` and the command will fail if the file doesn't exist.
-The command will also fail if the file contents are not the correct Vault password.
-If you need to know the Vault password in order to create the password file, please ask Dipin or Sean or Markus.

 NOTE: The `Makefile` does *not* currently ensure that the lock is released if there is an error running any commands after acquiring the lock.